The access problem with AI coding agents

 Claude Code has a three-tier permission system (Allow/Ask/Deny), five permission modes, and enterprise-managed settings.
 Its OS-level sandbox restricts filesystem and network access.
 These are real controls that prevent accidental damage in normal use.

 Cursor has YOLO mode with allowlists and denylists, SOC 2 Type II certification, and workspace-level settings.
-As shown above, the denylist is bypassable, and Workspace Trust is disabled by default.
+Cursor also documents important trust caveats: Workspace Trust is disabled by default, and extension signature verification is not currently enforced by default.

 Devin uses a PR-based workflow with planning approval and pull request approval checkpoints.
 SOC 2 Type II certified since September 2024.
 The strongest built-in model of the three, but limited to the two-checkpoint pattern.